 Previous Knowledge Influences on Perception

 Previous knowledge influences perception in several ways.
 Our existing knowledge, beliefs, and experiences shape how we interpret and make sense of sensory information.
-For example, our predisposition to perceive faces impacts our ability to recognize ambiguous shapes, as our brains often try to fit an incoming stimulus into a familiar pattern.
+For example, our predisposition to perceive faces impacts our ability to recognise ambiguous shapes, as our brains often try to fit incoming stimuli into familiar patterns.

-Additionally, our expectations influenced by previous knowledge can lead us to perceive things that are not actually present, a phenomenon known as top-down processing.
+Additionally, our expectations influenced by previous knowledge can lead us to perceive things that aren't actually present, a phenomenon known as top-down processing.

 Context, motivation, and emotional state also play a significant role in top-down processing.
 The context in which we encounter stimuli can heavily influence how we perceive them, as well as our motivation and emotional state at the time.
 These factors can bias our perceptions and shape our overall perceptual experiences.